nkkmd/cultivationdata-net/SystemDevelopment/bluesky_at_protocol_notice_collector.md

 ## 1. Overview

 This Python script periodically retrieves posts containing the '#notice' tag from a Bluesky account through the AT Protocol and saves them in JSON format.
-While this data could also be obtained through RSS, using the AT Protocol allows for the flexibility to add other data as needed.
+While this data could also be obtained through RSS, using the AT Protocol allows for the flexibility to add other data (such as image URLs and links) as needed.

 ## 2. Main Features